jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module.md

 The Mock NEP listens on nodes from *mock-pe-topology*.
 When a node is created, the NEP registers this node as a PE node to the L2VPN Provider.
 When the L2VPN Provider calls the SPI which Mocks NEP implements, intead of configuration of real devices, the SPI DTOs are logged.

-### Limitations
+### Known Limitations
 Implementation of L2VPN provider does not support all statements in ietf-l2vpn@2017-08-02.yang.
-All supported elements are listen in the postman collection.
+All supported elements are listen in the Postman collection.
 L2VPN Provider does not support reconciliation, therefore only L2VPNs created via L2VPN Provider are visible through the API.

 Other limitations: